Kerning: Kerning in browsers

 The CSS property text-rendering: optimizeLegibility; enables kerning in Firefox, Chrome, Safari, Opera, and the Android Browser.
 Another CSS property, font-feature-settings, also enables kerning in Internet Explorer 10+, Chrome, Edge, Firefox, and the Android Browser.
 There is also a CSS3 property font-kerning, which is supported in the major browsers.
 The CSS3 recommendation suggests that kerning should always be enabled for OpenType fonts.

 Some critics have proposed to replace (at least some) OpenType-style GPOS kerning with spacer glyphs using OpenType's Glyph Substitution Table (GSUB).

 Perception

 Kerning contrasted with tracking (letter-spacing): with spacing the "kerning perception" is lost.

 While tracking adjusts the space between characters evenly, regardless of the characters, kerning adjusts the space based on character pairs.
 There is strong kerning between the "V" and the "A", and no kerning between the "S" and the "T".

 The human perception of kerning can vary with the intraword and interword spacing during reading.
 Even without complete kerning control, the effect can be simulated by slight modifications to the space between letters.
 For instance, on webpages with CSS1, a standard dating back to 1996, the letter-spacing property offers options for "lost" or "enhanced kerning perception" by simply making the space between letters non-uniform.
 The newer CSS3 standard includes the font-kerning property, which allows a complete control of kerning.

+Having too little space between certain pairs of letters can lead to mis-reading the two as a different single letter.
+The term "keming" is sometimes used informally to refer to poor kerning (the letters r and n placed too closely together being easily mistaken for the letter m).
+Other examples include the letters L and I merging to become U, and c and l merging to become d.